mehmettugrulsahin/mts-explore-rxjs-higher-order-observables/README.md

 ## Flatten a higher order observable with mergeAll in RxJS
 ## Flatten a higher order observable with concatAll in RxJS
 ## Use RxJS switchMap to map and flatten higher order observables
+## Use RxJS mergeMap / flatMap to map and merge high order observables